 , 489 N.W.2d 915

 Although a policy's limit of liability language has been held invalid under this section for the purpose of preventing stacking, it is still valid for determining each policy's limit of liability.
 Schaefer v.
-General Cas.
-Co., 175 Wis.
+General Casualty Co. of Wisconsin, 175 Wis.
 2d 80

 (Ct.
 App.
 1993).